LIST of the most enjoyed food and non food dog treats in the dog park

 Most dogs don’t seen to go for any of the plant flowers in our park, but a few really love the grass particularly at the start of spring.
 Others prefer that it ferments for a while before eating.
 Pine bark mounds are often appreciated mainly for rolling in to get that special pine smell.

-The worst non food dog treats that we usually try and hunt down and put out of way of dogs is broken and discarded balls.
+The worst non food dog treats that we usually try and hunt down and put out of the way of dogs is broken and discarded balls.
 While owners often pick up their dogs poos, many are happy to leave broken balls around.
 These are not only non bio-degradable, but many dogs find the rubber smell irresistible and attempt to break of chew and swallow pieces that lead to intestine obstructions and surgery or death.

 When we go to the water’s edge different seasons wash up different sea going creatures.
 We watch out for puffer fish with poisonous spines and jelly fish, starfish etc. Some dogs like eating seaweed but that is mainly a rolling in function.
 Most dogs are not fast enough to catch anything that is actually alive, and of course live things don’t often smell as attractive to them.